oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     other
     summary

+The value `description` indicates the note is a description of something.
+The optional sibling property `title` MAY have more information in this case.

+The value `details` indicates the note is a low-level detailed discussion.
+The optional sibling property `title` MAY have more information in this case.

+The value `faq` indicates the note is a list of frequently asked questions.

+The value `general` indicates the note is a general, high-level note.
+The optional sibling property `title` MAY have more information in this case.

+The value `legal_disclaimer` indicates the note represents any possible legal discussion, including constraints, surrounding the document.

+The value `other` indicates the note is something that doesn’t fit the other categories.
+The optional sibling attribute `title` SHOULD have more information to indicate clearly what kind of note to expect in this case.

+The value `summary` indicates the note is a summary of something.
+The optional sibling property `title` MAY have more information in this case.

 ### 3.1.6 Product Group ID Type

 The Product Group ID Type (`product_group_id_t`) of value type `string` with 1 or more characters is a reference token for product group instances.